Avinash-Acharya/Arishtha/README.md

 - **Audio Summaries**: Converts webpage content into audio summaries, enabling a podcast-like experience on the go.
 - **Article Credibility Analysis**: Assesses the reliability of articles, including embedded videos.
 - **Dark/Light Mode Toggle**: Offers a built-in dark and light mode toggle that applies to web content as well.
 - **NVIDIA NIM Model Integration**: Allows users to switch between various NVIDIA NIM models seamlessly.
+- **API Inferencing**: Enables users to access the browser's functionalities programmatically via APIs, allowing seamless integration into other applications or workflows.

 ## Getting Started